Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/EDITORIAL_CRITERIA.md

 - alternative systems are acknowledged for their real niches
 - SignWriting's own open problems remain visible

-## Plan of Attack

-The next work should mitigate the trust and positioning issues directly.
+## Standing Editorial Checks

+The series should maintain these checks across new and revised entries.

-### 1. Reframe the series front matter
+### 1. Keep the series lens visible

-- [ ] Add a short positioning paragraph to the overview entry
-- [ ] Add a matching paragraph to the start-here companion
-- [ ] State plainly that the series offers a coherent evaluative lens, not neutral arbitration
+- State plainly that the series offers a coherent evaluative lens, not neutral arbitration.
-- [ ] State plainly that the lens is oriented toward durable writing, text structure, and infrastructure adequacy
+- State plainly that the lens is oriented toward durable writing, text structure, and infrastructure adequacy.
+- Keep the distinction between layer-level success and full-path adequacy visible.

-### 2. Add a constructive synthesis piece
+### 2. Preserve the constructive horizon

-- [ ] Create a new entry: `From Critique to Construction: Priorities for Signed Language Writing Infrastructure`
-- [ ] Make it forward-looking rather than source-review-shaped
-- [ ] Organize it around open research, tooling, standards, corpora, education, and interoperability
+- Keep reviews connected to open research, tooling, standards, corpora, education, data governance, and interoperability.
-- [ ] Use it to show that the critique series is a filter for building, not only judging
+- Use critique as a filter for building, not only judging.

-### 3. Strengthen visible pluralism
+### 3. Preserve visible pluralism

-- [ ] Revisit the treatment of alternative systems and name their real niches more explicitly
+- Name the real niches of adjacent-purpose systems.
-- [ ] Distinguish more clearly between transcription value, pedagogical value, handwriting value, semantic value, and full-path infrastructure value
+- Distinguish transcription value, pedagogical value, handwriting value, semantic value, dataset value, rendering value, and full-path infrastructure value.
-- [ ] Make sure alternatives are not introduced only in order to be narrowed
+- Make sure alternatives are not introduced only in order to be narrowed.

-### 4. Sharpen self-critique where warranted
+### 4. Keep self-critique visible

-- [ ] Add or strengthen a section naming SignWriting's own open problems
+- Keep SignWriting's own open problems visible.
-- [ ] Keep adoption, readability, handwriting, and interoperability questions visible
+- Keep adoption, readability, handwriting, interoperability, institutional support, and standards questions visible.
-- [ ] Make sure the internal baseline does not read as closure
+- Make sure the internal baseline does not read as closure.

 ### 5. Invite external evidence

-- [ ] Add a short call for independent empirical work where appropriate
-- [ ] Name the kinds of evidence that would most improve the field
+- Name the kinds of evidence that would most improve the field.
-- [ ] Treat unresolved questions as research opportunities, not embarrassments
+- Treat unresolved questions as research opportunities, not embarrassments.
+- Welcome independent empirical work, standards-facing review, corpus work, and tool interoperability testing.

 ## Operating Rule